 MCS-1 called for data analysis and reporting to be completed by the end of 2017.
 To support this effort, Council staff held a Conservation Resources Advisory Committee (CRAC) meeting in November of 2016 to introduce the topic.
 After that meeting, it became clear that it would be difficult, if not impossible, for a single entity to conduct the necessary research for the entire region.
 Therefore, in an attempt to keep the effort on track, Council staff recruited and organized a working group of utilities willing to conduct the MCS-1 research in their own service territories.

 Working group members dedicated staff time to attending group meetings and conference calls, assembling data sets, and conducting analysis.
-The working group members demonstrated strong interest in enabling energy efficiency programs to better reach all customers.
+The working group members demonstrated strong interest in assessing participation in their programs.